Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 - Observe the output produced, it should be the same output as what was seen during the packaging exercise.
 - Spend some time understanding what each function does.
 It is important to understand all the functions as you will be writing tests for these functions.

-## Step 2 - Adding assertion statements
+## Step 2 - Adding Assertion Statements

 - Add assertion statements to the functions `initialize_domain` and `initialize_physical_parameters` which check whether all input parameters have type `float`.
 - Rerun the code after inserting all the assertion statements?
 Does the code break?
 Which parameters are problematic?
 - The default values of some of the input parameters like `T_hot` and `T_cold` are in fact integers and need to be changed.
 Change these values to floats and rerun the code to make sure that all assertions are returning true.

-## Step 3 - Writing unit tests
+## Step 3 - Writing Unit Tests

 - Now you will write all the tests in a way that they can be run using `pytest`.
 - In the repository there is a folder `tests/`.
 In this folder there are two folders `unit/` and `integration/`.
 The first tests written will be unit tests.